VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 that a convective region forms directly on top of the overshooting region.
 Alternatively, you can also in the mixing plot, shown in the lower right corner of the pgstar window, that a convective region is forming every now and then on top of the overshooting region.
-This phenomenon is called helium breathing pulses and occurs mostly in low and intermediate-mass stars, occurring during core helium burning.
+This phenomenon is called helium breathing pulses and occurs mostly in low and intermediate-mass stars during core helium burning.
 The reason that this happens is due to the convective core reaching into layers with a strong chemical gradient.
 When this happens, a convective region forms on top of the core that is stable against overshooting, pushing down the overshooting and the core mass.
 Numerically, the modeling of the convective boundaries in these regions